ApproxEng/approxeng.input/_sources/api/discovery.rst.txt

 You may not want to just pick the first controller available (although the library does attempt to order controllers such that the first one will be the most capable).
-You can use the :class:`approxeng.input.controllers.ControllerRequirement` to specify exactly what you want.
+You can use the :class:`~approxeng.input.controllers.ControllerRequirement` to specify exactly what you want.
 At the moment this class supports two filters:

-1. You can specify an exact controller class with 'require_class', such as specifying that you only want a DualShock4
+1. You can specify an exact controller class with `require_class`, such as specifying that you only want a DualShock4
 2. You can specify a set of controls on the controller, identified by sname, with 'require_snames' that any controller must have to be included in the results.
 This is great when you know that you need a pair of analogue triggers but don't care what exact controller type you get as long as it has them.